guptam/kylo-docs-test/HDP25ClusterDeploymentGuide.rst

   **TIP:** If you don't know the HDFS Kerberos principal name run "klist -kt /etc/security/keytabs/hdfs.headless.keytab"  .

-Create the Keytabs for "nifi" and "thinkbig" users
+Create the Keytabs for "nifi" and "thinkbig" Users
 ==================================================

 1. Login to the host that is running the KDC and create the keytabs.